BishopAriana/Superstore-EDA/README.md

 ---

-## Results and Business Recommendations
+## Results
 ### Customer Segment
 We need to dig deeper into our Corporate customer orders over the past 2 years.
 It is the only segment to have a decrease in profit at all (this year - 2018), and the decrease occured even with a 16% increase in Total Sales.
 The other two customer segments are both in the green; however, the Home Office segment had significant positive increase both last year (2017) and this year (2018).
-We should focus on growth of profit from out Corporate Customers.
+We should focus on growth of profit from our Corporate Customers.

 ![Image of the YoY Customer Segment Chart](/Images/YoY_Segment_Chart.png)

 ### Region
-The South and Central regions saw significant decrease in profits (with the Central region also seeing a slight decrease in sales).
+The South and Central regions saw significant decrease in profits in the past year (with the Central region also seeing a slight decrease in sales).
 On the other hand, the East and West regions both saw increases in sales and profit.
 We need to look deeper into what is leading this growth.

 ![Image of the YoY Region Chart](/Images/YoY_Region_Chart.png)